The Men Who Stare at Goats (film): Plot

 Lyn takes Bob into Iraq.
-Kidnapped by criminals who want to sell them to insurgents, they escape with fellow hostage Mahmud Daash and are rescued by a private security detail led by Todd Nixon.
-Fleeing when the detail is caught in a firefight fiasco with another American security detail, Bob and Lyn continue on Lyn's mission prompted by Lyn's vision of Bill Django.
+Kidnapped by armed locals wanting to sell them to insurgents, they escape with fellow hostage Mahmud Daash and are rescued by a private security detail led by Todd Nixon.
+Fleeing when the detail is caught in a friendly fire engagement with another American security detail, Bob and Lyn continue their mission prompted by Lyn's vision of Bill Django.

-After their car is disabled by an IED Bob and Lyn wander in the desert.
-Lyn reveals that he had stopped a goat's heart to test the limit of his mental abilities, and believes this evil deed has cursed him and the New Earth Army.
+After their car is disabled by an IED, Bob and Lyn wander in the desert.
+Lyn reveals he had stopped a goat's heart to test the limit of his mental abilities, and believes this evil deed has cursed him and the New Earth Army.
 It's also revealed that Hooper conducted an unauthorized LSD experiment in which a soldier killed himself, forcing Django out of the Army.

-Bob and Lyn are rescued at a camp run by PSIC, a private research firm engaged in psychic and psychological experiments on a herd of goats and some captured locals.
+Bob and Lyn are rescued and taken to a camp run by PSIC, a private research firm engaged in cruel psychic and psychological experiments on captured locals and a herd of goats.
 To Lyn's dismay, Larry runs the firm and employs Django, now a depressed alcoholic.
-Bob learns the ways of the New Earth Army and they spike the base's food and water with LSD and free the goats and captured locals, in an attempt to remove the curse.
+Bob learns the ways of the New Earth Army, and they spike the base's food and water with LSD.
+Attempting to free themselves of the curse, they free the goats and captured locals.
 Lyn and Django fly off in a helicopter, disappearing into the sky "like all shamans".

-Bob returns to work as a reporter and writes an article about his experience with Lyn.
-He is frustrated that the story's only portion to be aired is how the captives were forced to listen to the Barney & Friends theme song for 24 hours, which dilutes his story to the level of a joke.
-Bob vows to continue trying to get the bigger story out.
-He exercises his own psychic abilities and, following some intense concentration, seemingly runs through a solid wall in his office.
+Returning to work as a reporter, Bob writes an article about his experience with Lyn but is frustrated the only portion to be aired is a segment about the captives being forced to listen to the Barney & Friends theme song for 24 hours, diluting his story to a mere joke.
+Bob vows to continue trying to get the bigger story out and, following intense concentration, seemingly runs through a solid wall in his office.